2016 Call Report Preparation

 A. Yes*.
 If you register three or more people from your bank you will receive a $50 discount on every registration, and for six or more a $100 discount on each (in addition to the early bird discount of $100, if your registrations are received prior to the cut-off date.)

-*Please use fax registration for these discounts.
+*Please use the PDF registration form for these discounts.

 Program Level: All Levels